vojtech-petrak/Trigonometry_calculator/README.md

 # Trigonometry calculator

-Calculates values describing triangle
+Calculates values describing a triangle

+## Use

-Run from command line to see results
+- Run from command line to see results
+- Result units are the same as input units, angle is in degrees